TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/031 Navigate To Edit.md

 Okay, we need a NavigationManager, so that is injected at the top of the page, along with the other inject statements.

 Then we have the part of the view with the table definition.
 Notice the highlighted:
-* There is a new column, defined by the new table header with "Edit"
+* There is a new column, defined by the new table header with "Edit" (line 16)
-* And then the content of that column is defined in the new `<td>`.
-We insert an image, the source being our gif above.
-The style class is the same as the funnel-filter icons.
-That is just lazy, but it works for now.
+* And then the content of that column is defined in the new `<td>` (lines 29-31).
+* We insert an image, the source being our gif above.
+* The style class is the same as the funnel-filter icons.
+That is just lazy, but it works for now, but the two types of icon has nothing to do with each other, so the style might change for funnels, without a need to change edit icon.
+We should at some point create a new "edit-icon"-style.\
 When the icon is clicked, we use the NavigationManager to navigate to the page EditTodo, and we add the ID of the Todo displayed in this row.

 ## Testing, Testing, 1, 2, Testing